 Like calligraphy, origami is an ancient and complex art that can be tricky to master.
 However, you can learn a wide range of basic shapes on YouTube.

 Not only is origami good fun, but it’s also thought to improve your hand-eye coordination, motor skills, and concentration.
 It’s therapeutic too – allowing you to practise mindfulness and focus on the present moment throughout.
-Plus, in the end, you’ll be left with a beautifully folded shape that you can use as decoration or give as a gift.
+Plus, at the end, you’ll be left with a beautifully folded shape that you can use as decoration or give as a gift.

 The video below will show you how to make a basic crane, or you might like to try these easy lotus flowers instead.
 If you’d like some written advice alongside the video, why not check out our introduction to origami as well?